Terminal

 Initialization

-For information on how to use the Initialization parameter, please refer to the Initialization - Bash script section of the documentation.
+For information on how to use the Initialization parameter, please refer to the Initialization: Bash Script section of the documentation.

 Run a script in batch mode